wkwan/ScrimBrain/README.md

 # ScrimBrain - Reinforcement Learning Agents for Fortnite 1v1's

 ScrimBrain aims to help competitive gamers of all skill levels improve more efficiently.
 To do this, we’re building an open-source reinforcement learning framework to train practice bots for games, starting with Fortnite 1v1’s.
+This is the first reinforcement learning framework targeted to gamers, as opposed to AI researchers.

 The current model is trained on this map: https://www.fortnite.com/@necrogames/8136-5511-4930